Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Configure S3 Block Public Access on the S3 bucket.
 Update the S3 bucket policy to allow the GetObject action from only the CloudFront distribution.
 - [ ] Configure Origin Shield in the CloudFront distribution.
 Update the CloudFront origin to include a custom Origin_Shield header.
-- [x] Create an origin access identity (OAI).
+- [x] Create an Origin Access Identity (OAI).
 Assign the OAI to the CloudFront distribution.
 Update the S3 bucket policy to restrict access to the OAI.
-- [ ] Create an origin access identity (OAI).
+- [ ] Create an Origin Access Identity (OAI).
 Assign the OAI to the S3 bucket.
 Update the CloudFront origin to include a custom Origin header with the OAI value.

 ### A SysOps administrator is designing a solution for an Amazon RDS for PostgreSQL DB instance.
 Database credentials must be stored and rotated monthly.
 The applications that connect to the DB instance send write-intensive traffic with variable client connections that sometimes increase significantly in a short period of time.
 Which solution should a SysOps administrator choose to meet these requirements?